Skip to content →

 Undergraduate student research in the laboratory comprising essential techniques such as molecular cloning, mammalian cell culture, fluorescence microscopy, and data analysis.

-BSC 353: Biotechnology Laboratory I: Dna Techniques
+BSC 353: Biotechnology Laboratory I: DNA Techniques

 BSC 353 class – fall 2021